 It is not an easy task to buy something in particular when there are suitable options available to choose from.

-Customers frequently got themselves confused for which one to pick among all those heaps.
+Customers frequently got themselves confused about which one to pick among all those heaps.

 It gets worse when you are about to purchase something from the market for personal necessity.
 And crutches are one of the necessities with various options available.

 Two specific types of crutches are mostly used – forearm/elbow crutches and underarm/axillary crutches.

 Many people who need using crutches easily overwhelmed between these two.